DinisCruz/Book_Hacking_Portugal/manuscript/Privacy.md

 Governments are actively making the internet less secure in order to continue to easily access users' data.

-### Crypto
+### Cryptography

 Privacy is a human right and essential for human dignity.
 Cryptography is a public service and capability, as it enables the end-user to control their data.
 It is crucial to protect user data.
 Cryptography also has an excellent tradition of not relying on security by obscurity, or expecting the attacker to have all the code and encrypted data (the only private data are the encryption keys).
-Strong crypto is a good thing, especially if it enables the end-user to control their data.
+Strong cryptography is a good thing, especially if it enables the end-user to control their data.

 We need a healthy level of civil disobedience in society, or new ideas will not get the space to flourish and gain wider acceptance by society.